sharkshead/json/README.md

             "date": 1869
           },
           {
-            "title": "The Art of Motorcycle Maintenance",
+            "title": "Zen and the Art of Motorcycle Maintenance", "date": 1974
-            "date": 1974
           }
         ]